-- Does A search guarantee to find the path with fewest arcs? - Does A search guarantee to find the least-cost path? - What happens on infinite graphs or on graphs with cycles if there is a solution? - What is the time complexity as a function of length of the path selected? - What is the space complexity as a function of length of the path selected? - How does the goal affect the search?
+- Does $A^$ search guarantee to find the shortest path or the path with fewest arcs? - What happens on infinite graphs or on graphs with cycles if there is a solution? - What is the time complexity as a function of length of the path selected? - What is the space complexity as a function of length of the path selected? - How does the goal affect the search?